Removal of employment tribunal fees - how it affects you

 Claiming back tribunal fees

 You’ll be able to get back any fees you’ve paid to make an employment tribunal claim.
-The way to get your fees back hasn’t been decided yet, but it will be soon.

-You can prepare by finding any documents that show what fees you paid.
+Before you start, check what fees you paid.
 For example, look for bank statements, cheque stubs or copies of forms you sent to the employment tribunal.

 Also look for copies of any tribunal judgment, settlement agreement or agreement from Acas early conciliation - called a ‘COT3 agreement’.